Inspection of Confidential Test Data: Guidance Document

 Under Section 43 in the PCPA:

-The public may inspect the confidential test data supporting a registration when a decision is made under the PCPA to register a product, amend a registration, or when the registration is continued following a re-evaluation or special review.
-If the re-evaluation decision is to phase out the product registration, the supporting confidential test data are available for inspection while the product is still registered.
+The public may inspect the confidential test data supporting a pest control product when a decision is made under the PCPA to register a product, amend a registration, or when the registration is continued following a re-evaluation or special review.
+The confidential test data supporting a proposed post-market decision can also be inspected at the proposed decision stage for re-evaluations and special reviews published as of January 1, 2022.

 2.2 What Is not available for inspection

-Note: Information on the List of Pest Control Product Formulants and Contaminants of Health or Environmental Concern can be found in "Science Policy Note SPN2020-01, Policy on the List of Pest Control Product Formulants and Contaminants of Health or Environmental Concern under paragraph 43(5)(b) of the Pest Control Products Act".
+Note: Information on the List of Pest Control Product Formulants and Contaminants of Health or Environmental Concern can be found in Science Policy Note SPN2020-01, Policy on the List of Pest Control Product Formulants and Contaminants of Health or Environmental Concern under paragraph 43(5)(b) of the Pest Control Products Act.

-2.3 Timing of data availability
+2.3 Timing of confidential test data availability

-a) Products registered as of 28 June 2006
+a) Products registered before June 28, 2006

-In the case of applications to register a new active ingredient, a major new use for a registered active ingredient or to amend a registered product, the supporting data are available after the certificate of registration is issued.
+In the case of applications to register a new active ingredient, a major new use for a registered active ingredient or to amend a registered product, the supporting confidential test data are available after the certificate of registration is issued.

-For re-evaluations or special reviews where the decision is to continue the registration, the supporting data are available for inspection after the final decision is published on the PMRA website.
-Where the final decision is to phase out the product registration (in other words, the effective date of cancellation is postponed), the confidential test data are available for inspection until that effective date.
-However, if a registration is cancelled immediately following a re-evaluation, the confidential test data are not available for inspection.
+For re-evaluations or special reviews where the decision is to continue the registration, the supporting confidential test data are available for inspection after the publication of the proposed decision (for post-market reviews published as of January 1, 2022) or the final decision on the PMRA website.
+Following a post-market review decision where the final decision is the cancellation of a pest control product registration, the confidential test data will be available for inspection during the Notice of Objection period, and, where applicable, until the end of the phase-out period.

 c) Proposed or final decisions for post-market reviews